Initial/Examination Foreign Educated

 - Click on “No account?
 Sign up!”.

-- Select “New Applicant”, type in your information, and create a password.
+- Select “New Applicant”, type in your information, and create a password. *It is advised not to use a university email address as most students eventually lose access to their school email accounts.*

 - Click “Create Account”.